 Savings also can help pay for a special needs advocate, an expert in special education who can help you navigate the paperwork, programs, and laws that affect what services your child qualifies for.
 Special needs advocates can save parents money in the long run by using their expertise to ensure that kids get all the services they're entitled to from their local school district.

 Preparing for your child's financial future is important.
 But hand-in-hand with that is making sure that your child's everyday needs will be met should anything happen to you.
 That's where a Letter of Intent comes in.
 Is your child's daily routine very important?
 Write it down and be as detailed as possible.
 The same goes for your child's daily, weekly, and monthly schedules.
+Also include things that your child likes and dislikes, and helpful resources in the community.

 Create a list of contact information for your child's physicians, therapists, and other medical support people as well as current medications and their dosages and schedules.
 Are there people you don't want around your child or activities to be avoided?
 Write that down too.